 The church leader should regularly work to identify potential leaders, connecting with them intentionally to make an appointment to get to know them and begin the evaluation process.
 Potential leaders should be identified using several methods (regular database review, weekly first-time guest lists, lobby conversations, leadership event participants, etc.).
 Potential leaders will also make themselves known via communication cards, assimilation classes, etc.

 The church leader should be quickly assessing the “classification” a potential leader fits into (A, B, or C) to spend time only with “A” leaders (leaders of leaders).
 Potential leaders who fit more in the B (leaders of non-leaders) or C (non-leaders) classification should be delegated to volunteer leaders for follow-up, development, and connection with a ministry team.
 The church leader should base their classification assessment on the available information (leadership in the marketplace, history of leading, input and critique of the ministry, etc.).

 Step 2 – Schedule Meetings with Identified Candidates

-Upon identification of an “A” leader, the church leader should set up a meeting with the potential leader.
-The meeting (breakfast, lunch, dinner, other?) is for the purpose of continuing the assessment process and determining the next steps with the candidate.
+Upon identifying an “A” leader, the church leader should set up a meeting with the potential leader.
+The meeting (breakfast, lunch, dinner, other?) is to continue the assessment process and determine the next steps with the candidate.